 First, What Is “Talent?”

-When one talks about talent for a video production, this typically refers to individuals with the charisma and presence needed to be competent actors for a production.
 These actors can be just about anybody, from a professional artist with years of experience to an employee of the client's company with a particularly good stage presence.
 The former is referred to as "professional talent," while the latter is known as "volunteer talent."

 Do I Need Professional Talent for a Video?